A Community Watch group can be the "eyes and ears" of law enforcement.

 - Neighbors getting together in programs of mutual assistance to prevent crime

-- Residents being trained to recognize and report suspicious activity in their neighborhood
+- Residents being trained to recognize and report suspicious activity in their neighborhoods.

 - A vigilante group